return to the homepage

 There is a further allotment site in Cleverton which is let as grass keep to a local farmer.
 This site has not been cultivated as allotments for many years, consequently it has reverted back to grass land.
 Additionally it is located away from the hamlet of Cleverton.

-USING MANURE IN YOUR GARDEN OR ALLOTMENT?
+USING MANURE IN YOUR GARDEN OR ALLOTMENT

 It is important to check before using farmyard or stable manure that it does not contain the agricultural weedkiller aminopyralid.